-French patio doors offer an easy way to join your interior and your patio, giving you a spacious and stylish open living area and beautiful views of your garden.
+French patio doors offer an easy way to join your interior and your patio, giving you a spacious and stylish open living area, and beautiful views of your garden.

 Why Buy French Doors?

-How to Measure French Doors
+How to Measure for French Doors

 What French Door Sizes are Available?

-External French Doors usually open outwards and close in towards each other.
+External French doors usually open outwards and close in towards each other.
 There is no central jam, and this means that they need to have strong locking mechanisms for security purposes.
-Because of the way the locking mechanisms work, it is important that the doors are sized appropriately and are fitted correctly.
+Because of the way the locking mechanisms works, it is important that the doors are sized appropriately and fitted correctly.

 While anyone can install French doors (you don’t need any highly specialist tools), it is a job that will require a helping hand, and you should study the instructions that come with the door before you start work.
 Alternatively, hire an expert to do the fitting for you.

-Firstly, remove the old frame.
+Remove the old frame.
 Take care not to damage the trim when you do this.
 Consider marking each trim piece with a pencil so that you can put them back in place properly when you are done.

 Hang the door in the frame.
 After hanging each door, take a moment to make sure that it swings freely and does not stick on the frame or drag across the floor.
 Adjust the hinges if necessary to get the door moving properly.

 Once both doors are in place, make sure that they move freely and do not stick on each other.
 Again, you can adjust the angle of the doors slightly by tightening or loosening the hinges.
-Make small adjustments on each side until you find the perfect tightness and angle.
+Make small adjustments on each side until you find the correct tightness and angle.